 BOAT TAILED GRACKLE-CALSHOT-HAMPSHIRE

-I received news today while travelling to work in Oxfordshire that a male Great-tailed Grackle had been found around the RNLI station car park just north of Calshot Castle in Hampshire.
+I received news today, while travelling to work in Oxfordshire, that a male Great-tailed Grackle had been found in the RNLI station car park just north of Calshot Castle in Hampshire.
 I drove for an hour to see the bird and joined a small group of birders, enjoying great views.

 The bird's location suggests that it is likely a vagrant that was assisted by a ship.
 It was enjoyable to see, but it clearly won't be added to my list.
 This morning, upon reviewing the photographs, it has been reidentified as a Boat-tailed Grackle, marking the first ship-assisted record for Britain.